jasonsaini/KnightHacks-Hackathon-2021-/readme.md

 You can start by running main while all directories are maintained as they are on this GitHub.

 # TO RUN: Extract files and run batch file, Python 3 must be installed!
 Script will install any remaining dependencies
 # Please be patient, multithreading has not been added!
-Process will halt entire application and window! (~ 5 seconds)
+Process will halt entire application and window! (~ 5 seconds, especially if no commands are detected!
+Speak clearly!)

 # What can he do?